stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 what really happens.

 We will see that many Pandas operations are essentially function calls on numpy arrays.
-Our Pandas code -- if we do it right -- can benefit from the full speed of numpy's highly optimized C routines.
+Our Pandas code, if we do it right, can benefit from the full speed of numpy's highly optimized C routines.
 Equally, if we do it wrong, our Pandas code can be 1000x slower.